The Science of Durability: Are You Strong Where it Matters?

 At this point, you could easily be frustrated with this text.

-However, there is a rather simple ailment that will soothe the pain caused by the before mentioned uncertainties.
+However, there is a rather simple remedy that will soothe the pain caused by the before mentioned uncertainties.

 It applies not only to questions concerning durability.
 But to many aspects of training that do not hold clear-cut answers.